percwg/perc-wg/draft-jones-perc-dtls-tunnel/draft-jones-perc-dtls-tunnel.md

 subsequently include this identifier in all messages it sends so that the media distributor can map messages received via a tunnel and forward those messages to the correct endpoint.
-The association identifier **SHOULD** be randomly assigned and values not be re-used for a period of time sufficient to ensure no late-arriving messages might be delivered to the wrong endpoint.
-An association identifier **SHOULD NOT** be re-used for at least 24 hours.
+The association identifier **SHOULD** be randomly assigned and values not be re-used for a short period of time (e.g., five minutes) to ensure any residual state in the key distributor is clear and to ensure any packets already transmitted from the key distributor are not directed to the wrong endpoint.

->Editor's Note: do we want to recommend a re-use time and how much time?

 The tunnel protocol enables the key distributor to separately provide HBH keying material to the media distributor for each of the individual